aagarwal1012/Image-Steganography-Library-Android/README.md

 | Decoded | isDecoded() | Check that the decoding is over or not. | false       |
 | SecretKeyWrong | isSecretKeyWrong() | Check that the secret key provided was right or wrong but after decoding was done. | true     |

+### Example App

+There are two options `Encode` and `Decode`.
+In the encode section you can hide a secret message into an image without making any noticeable changes.
+In the decode section you can extract the message from the encoded image by inserting the correct key.

+**Note** - After pressing the `Save` button, both the original and encoded images are saved at the location ```Android/data/com.ayush.steganography/files/Documents/<UUID>/ ```

 # Want to contribute !

 This is the well `documented` library.
 I have documented each and every method that I have used, so have a good read to the code and suggest some changes and new feature to be added in the library.
 Feel free to <a href = "https://github.com/aagarwal1012/Image-Steganography-Library-Android/issues">open an issue</a>.